-This report provides a comprehensive account of the Cape Town Metropolitan Police Departments compliance to the 2010/2011 Annual Police Plan in relation to the Enforcement Strategy and Operation Plan and Key actions.
-It further provides comparisons with some of the statistical achievements of the 2009 / 2010 Annual Police Plan for ease of reference.
+This part of the plan provides a comprehensive account of the Cape Town Metropolitan Police Departments compliance to the 2011/2012 Annual Police Plan in relation to the Enforcement Strategy and Operation Plan and Key actions.
+It further provides comparisons with some of the statistical achievements of previous years.

-The Department's strategic focus for the period July 2010 to June 2011 was to develop and implement strategies to address the root causes of crime in an interactive manner through establishing and maintaining close working relations with various internal and external role players.
+The Department's strategic focus for the period July 2011 to June 2012 was to develop and implement strategies to address the root causes of crime in an interactive manner through establishing and maintaining close working relations with various internal and external role players.

-Operational plans were aligned to the Departments legislative mandates, which were measured in accordance to the following operational themes and concepts:
+Operational plans were aligned to the Departments legislative mandates, which were measured in accordance to the following concepts: